The Universal Licensing System (ULS) is the consolidated database and application filing system for most Wireless Radio Services.

 The fee to file an application within ULS varies depending on your radio service and the purpose of your application.
 Some entities are fee-exempt.
 If you submit an application through ULS, your fees will be automatically calculated for you.
 See the Application Processing Fees Page for current Fee Filing Guide.

-How do I get a refund for a dismissed application?
+How do I get a refund for a dismissed/withdrawn/deleted application?

-Requests for a refund of a fee paid to the FCC must be made in writing to the following address:
+Requests for a refund of a fee paid to the FCC can be submitted using one of three methods:

-Please provide your FRN, the file number of the application, the check number of the payment, and all other information related to the filing.
+Please provide your FRN, the file number of the application, and all other information related to the filing.
 Complete information will help avoid delays in processing the refund request.

 Who or what are frequency coordinators and how do I find one?